-The solid, reliable Warhawk was used in many combat areas -- the Aleutian Islands, Italy, the Middle East, the Far East, the Southwest Pacific and some were sent to Russia.
-Though often slower and less maneuverable than its adversaries, the P-40 earned a reputation in battle for extreme ruggedness.
+The Curtiss P-40 Warhawk was the best U.S. fighter available in large numbers when World War II began.Though often slower and less maneuverable than its adversaries, the P-40 earned a reputation in battle for extreme ruggedness.
 It served throughout the war but was eclipsed by more capable aircraft.
 More than 14,000 P-40s were built, and they served in the air forces of 28 nations.
-The aircraft on display at the National Museum of the United States Air Force is a Kittyhawk (the export version of the P-40E built for the RAF S/N AK987).
+The aircraft on display at the National Museum of the United States Air Force is a Kittyhawk (the export version of the P-40E built for the Brfitish Royal Air Force).
 It is painted to represent the aircraft flown by then-Col. Bruce Holloway, a pilot in both the Flying Tigers and its successor Army Air Forces unit, the 23rd Fighter Group.
-This P-40 was obtained from Charles Doyle, Rosemount, Minn.

 Source/ more information: National Museum of the U.S. Air Force

 Photographer Lyle Jansma started creating 360º views of cockpits in 2005, and has documented historic aircraft in several collections, including the Heritage Flight Museum, Museum of Flight, Tillamook Air Museum, Evergreen Air & Space Museum, and the National Museum of the Air Force.
 A full set of his cockpit views is available on the ACI Cockpit360º App for iOS and Android.
 Keep visiting this site (airspacemag.com/cockpits) as we add to the gallery below.